zelca/micromouse/README.md

 ##Additional Information

-Detailed information about implementation and algorithm used can be found in [project report](report.md).
+Detailed information about implementation and algorithm used can be found in [the project report](REPORT.md).